 Member of the Banking, Company and Insolvency Law Sub-Committee, Law Society of Scotland

-Rights in security, insolvency law, company law, commercial law, property law, law of trusts, comparative law, modern legal history.
+Secured transactions, insolvency law, commercial law, company law, property law, law of trusts, comparative law, modern legal history.

 Alisdair would be interested in supervising research students working in any of these areas.
 He is currently supervising PhD research on the following topics: